-The goal of this use case is to programmatically install the Salt minion service on a minon by connecting a Windows VM to your SaltStack Config environment.
+The goal of this use case is to programmatically install the Salt minion service on a minion by connecting a Windows VM to your SaltStack Config environment.

-- Have a SaltStack Config evironment with RaaS deployed.
+- Have a SaltStack Config environment with RaaS deployed.

 - Have a Salt master and Salt minion installed.

 - Have a Windows VM deployed.

 - Verify that the folder etc/salt/cloud.deploy.d on the Salt master contains these files.